 The TCP is an interest-bearing instrument authorized up to a maximum principal amount of \$375 million.
 As TCP notes mature before long-term general obligation bonds are issued, new TCP notes are issued to repay maturing TCP notes.
 If market conditions prevent the issuance of new TCP notes, the bank providing the credit facility for the TCP agrees to pay the principal amount of maturing Commercial Paper notes under a revolving credit agreement.
-If the bank advances funds under the revolving credit agreement, then the Metropolitan Government has 180 days to reimburse the bank, using proceeds from new Commercial Paper, long-term general obligation bonds, or available Metropolitan Government funds.
-Failure to reimburse within 180 days converts the bank advance into a term loan, repayable in equal semi-annual installments of principal over three years.
-The Metropolitan Government can prepay this term loan at any time using proceeds from new Commercial Paper or long-term general obligation bonds.

 The ECP is an interest-bearing instrument authorized up to a maximum principal amount of \$325 million.
 The ECP dealer issues ECP notes with original maturities ranging from 1 to 90 days.
 If the ECP dealer is unable to market ECP notes in the required amount to pay maturing ECP notes, the Metropolitan Government can extend the original maturity date to 270 days from the issue date, during which long-term financing would be arranged to repay the ECP notes.
 The Commercial Paper notes are federally tax-exempt and are sold at par in minimum denominations of \$100,000, with interest payable at maturity.
-These notes have maturities ranging up to 270 days.
-The State approved final maturity date of the TCP is January 31, 2028, and January 31, 2029, for the ECP.
-Interest rates vary based on market conditions.
-As of June 30, 2025, the Metropolitan Government had outstanding Commercial Paper totaling \$200 million with an average interest rate of 2.99%.